cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 Text

-If you would flip a coin, instead flip two coins and ignore one.
+If you would roll a die, instead roll two of those dice and ignore one of those results.

 Krark, the Thumbless #CMR-189 Legendary Creature — Goblin Wizard